 PHP is a scripting language widely used for server-side web development.
 This language occurs when dynamic web pages, content, or images are needed on a website or elsewhere.

 This language can be used to develop or manage any virtual object on a web application page.
 Last but not least, the technologies that you choose to use in your code also determine the language or framework you would choose.
-For example, if you create a website using Laravel, using PHP in your code is a must.
-As opposed while using the Django framework, Python would be more efficient to use.
+For example, if you create a website using Laravel, using PHP in your code is necessary.
+As opposed to using the Django framework, Python would be more efficient.